marketing

 Build a single, trusted dashboard that blends platform data with onsite outcomes.
 Tag everything with UTMs (source/medium/campaign/content) and use consistent naming conventions for clean attribution.
 Review weekly: what’s driving registrations under target CPR, what needs to be paused, and what should be scaled.

 For end-to-end campaign support—from ticketing to email and analytics—Loopyah can help centralize your stack so you can iterate faster and report with confidence.
-Explore our promoter management features and integrations.
+Explore our full event ticketing system.

 Real-world examples show how platform-native formats, creative scale, and organizer–partner collaboration can materially lift registrations and engagement.